oroinc/documentation/backend/entities-data-management/workflows/configuration-reference.rst

 * **datagrids** - a list of datagrid names on whose rows currently available transitions should be displayed as buttons.

 * **disable_operations** - an array of operation names (as keys) and related entities for which the operation should be disabled.
-See |Work with Operations| for more details.
+See :ref:`Operations <bundle-docs-platform-action-bundle-operations>` for more details.

 **Example**